CoffeeBeforeArch/pytest_guide/src/marks/skip.md

     assert result == num ** 2
 ```

-Note, `skipif` requires the `reason` for skipping the test to be provided.
+Note, `skipif` requires the `reason` for skipping the test to be specified.

-When we try and run our test with a later `Python` version (e.g., `3.9.7` on my machne), we see that our test is skipped:
+When we try and run our test with a later Python version (e.g., `3.9.7` on my machine), we see that our test is skipped:

 ```
 cba@cba$ pytest test_functions.py::test_square -rs